 The Chairman thanked Ann Booth for putting on the refreshments and buffet, Cllr Danby, the Clerk and the RBL for their part in getting the event together.

 (Under Local Government Act 1972 s.100B (4) as amended; By reason of special circumstances in that to ensure that residents are informed as to the higher precept amount showing in the council tax demand sooner rather than wait until the next meeting, the chairman of the meeting is of the opinion that the item (Finance - precept error) should be considered as a matter of urgency.)

 Apologies for absence and reason given

-Cllrs Austin, Ransome, Rylott and Hannay all gave their apologies and their reasons for absence which were accepted by the Council.
+Cllrs M Brookes and Cllr A Austin sent their apologies and reasons for absence which were accepted by the Council.

 Approval of the minutes of the previous meeting

-It was resolved that the notes of the meeting should be recorded as the minutes.
-Cllr Brookes apologised for his late arrival at the previous meeting.
+It was resolved that the notes of the meeting held on the 15th March 2018, previously circulated, should be recorded as the minutes.
+Proposed by Cllr Ransome, seconded by Cllr Brotherton agreed by the remainder.